 • No. Tickets include all classes offered over the five days.

 • The 50% deposit is non-refundable, unless the Organiser cancels the intensive.
-The remainder of the ticket price will not be refunded if the participant cancels after December 15, 2025.
+The remainder of the ticket price will not be refunded if the participant cancels after June 19, 2026.
 Please review our full Terms and Conditions for details.

 • Your health and safety are our top priority.
 If you feel unwell or injured, please inform the teaching staff immediately.
 We recommend consulting your doctor before attending if you have any health concerns.

-• There are quite a few hotels near the theatre, and it’s well-connected by public transport.
+• There are quite a few hotels near the studios, and it’s well-connected by public transport.
 People have stayed in Airbnbs and even university dorms in the past.
 Contact us if you have specific questions.

 • Yes, we may take photos and videos during the classes for internal use and promotional purposes.
 You will be asked to complete a media consent form to specify your preferences.